Feed a Crowd with Caramel Apple Slab Pie. It’s so good!

-Happy Fall!
-I’m looking forward to everything that comes with Fall…the beautiful colors of the changing leaves, crisp cool air and the food (of course!).
+We’re getting excited for everything that comes along with Fall…the beautiful colors of the leaves changing, crisp cool air and ALL THE FOOD (of course!).
 This recipe for caramel apple slab pie has Fall written all over it!
 It’s like your favorite apple pie on a big sheet pan covered in a delicious caramel sauce.
-It’s great for feeding a big group.
+It’s also great for feeding a crowd.

 - 1 teaspoon ground cinnamon